How to Fix Common Indexing Errors to Improve Website Traffic

 5. Submitted URL blocked due to other 4xx issue

-This means that Googlebots couldn’t access your submitted URLs because they received an unspecified 4xx response code—the error is other than 401, 403, and 404 that were previously mentioned and can range from 400 to 451.
+This means that Googlebots couldn’t access your submitted URLs because they are blocked due to other 4xx issue.
+An unspecified 4xx response code is an error other than 401, 403, and 404 that were previously mentioned and can range from 400 to 451.

 Use the URL Inspection Tool to find out the specific problem.
-There are several ways to fix 4xx errors, and the most common ones are:
+There are several ways to fix fix page indexing issues due to 4xx errors, and the most common ones are:

 - Clearing your browser’s cookies and cache